CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/Weapons.md

 **Dual Wielded:**

 The dice pool modifier added when dual wielding a main weapon in one hand with an off-handed weapon in the other hand.
 Only weapons with a Dual Wielded dice pool modifier are eligible for dual wielding.
 To dual wield, a character must have at least one skill point in both of the weapons held.
-Dual-wielding weapons that use weapon resources doubles the weapon resource used per opponent engaged.
+Dual-wielding weapons that use Ammo doubles the Ammo used per opponent engaged.

 **Penetration:**